MikeMcl/big.js/README.md

     x.e                                // 2                exponent
     x.s                                // -1               sign

-For further information see the API reference in the *doc* folder.
+For further information see the [API](http://mikemcl.github.io/big.js/) reference from the *doc* folder.

 ## Test